Advice

 It can be startling to see news reports of occupants unable to exit their vehicles because of dead batteries or social media posts from drivers upset over being “trapped” inside their electric cars.
 Potentially frightening situations can occur when these criteria are met:

-1. The EV features electronic door releases.
+1. The vehicle features electronic door releases.

 3. Its driver doesn’t know how to use or where to locate the manual backup door latch.